Andrew Arruda (San Francisco)

 Chief Justice Richards received a Bachelor of Commerce (1975) and Bachelor of Laws (1979) from the U of S and a Master of Laws from Harvard University (1982).
 He worked as a law clerk at the Supreme Court of Canada (1979-80), a parliamentary intern in the House of Commons (1980-81), an associate lawyer with Gowling and Henderson (1982-84), chief of staff to the Right Honourable Raymon Hnatyshyn (1984-85), director of constitutional law in the Saskatchewan Department of Justice (1985-90) and a partner at MacPherson Leslie and Tyerman LLP (1990-2004) before his appointment to the Court of Appeal for Saskatchewan.
 He was appointed Chief Justice of Saskatchewan in 2013.

 Jeffrey Vicq (Vancouver)

 Jeffrey obtained a Bachelor of Laws from the U of S in 1998, and a Master of Laws from the University of Ottawa in 2007.
-A partner in the Vancouver-based business law firm Clark Wilson LLP, Jeffrey’s practice focuses on intellectual property and technology law matters, and he frequently speaks and lectures on these topics.
-In a peer selection process, Jeffrey was recognized as one of the Best Lawyers in Canada in Technology Law and Information Technology Law.
+A partner in the Vancouver-based business law firm Clark Wilson LLP, Jeffrey’s practice focuses on intellectual property and technology law matters, and he frequently speaks and lectures on these topics throughout North America.
 Jeffrey was a member of the Board of Directors of the U of S Alumni Association for many years, serving as president in 2006.